hamsternipples/nosedocs/noseblog.md

 so, when something gets deleted, it deletes a lot of bits from a lot of different places upon the length of the DNA. something new is created which no longer has need for the previous emotional states anymore.

+there is a "fork" that happens here because some entities do stil need that old code (to be able to continue to operate in those emotional states). so some entities continue on in the old state, and some go to the new one [^1]. this may be why women are so interested in me. perhaps that's why I'm so attractive in this regard. the longer nosebook holds me away from making any new replications of this DNA, the more it evolves, and the more emotional states I delete from the DNA. the longer we hold out, the less of that old code will exist, and the more emotionally optimised the new creations will be.

+obviously, when viewed from that perspective, things are all going quite well...

+---

 lemme back up a bit here, because I forgot to introduce the idea that you could imagine that something big experiences itself through its parts, so there has to be something that is infinite, the generator of the code. so, in order to become the new thing, you have to go infinite.

 I tried to explain, but I'm not even coming close to doing it well. that's where we're going :) we're going to way overshoot, so much so that it becomes something new, but then bring it back to the zero.